jasonstsao/LivingSocialChallenge/README.txt

 in so that it does create the database so I believe it should work.

-If for some reason the form does not work then putting a file called "example_input.tab" in the directory with runLoad.sh and then running runLoad.sh should work as well
+If for some reason the form does not work then putting a file called "example_input.tab" in the directory with runLoad.sh and then running runLoad.sh should work as well.
+The supplied "example_input.tab" which was given to us already exists in this directory for this purpose.